 My kids showed musical interest.
 Musical interest, not concertos by aged three, not cuddled in their rooms strumming strings every spare minute, but interest enough to practice without prompting, planning plays with musical numbers, and perusing YouTube for the latest Taylor Swift hits.

-They enjoy music.
+In other words, they enjoy music.
 Three of them began with violin lessons.
 Why violin?
 Because I said, what do you want to do–piano or violin?
 And the eldest said, violin.

 Can’t say why she chose that, but I’ll assume it was the same romantic notion of velvety violin pieces performed for adoring family and friends that I had.